gherson/Exemplar/LOG.md

 I enabled a generate-and-test approach in E which will involve looping until it has generated a function, with control structures, that passes all unit tests and that accounts for every user assertion.
 Got <https://repl.it/@gherson/Exemplar> working again.
 6.25h
 * 2019-02-25 Automatic casting of sequential target function (STF)'s inputs allows the STF in TestGuess4.py to pass its unit test.
 3.5h
-* 2019-02-24 Studying Silver et al's 2018 AlphaGo paper in Science.
+* 2019-02-24 Studying Silver et al's 2018 AlphaGo paper.
 In Exemplar, the sequential version of the target function and its unit tests are added to the generated test class.
 5h
 * 2019-02-23 Discouraging that the problems I'm fixing with guess4's interpretation are the same that I'd fixed in guess3.
 So I'm thinking about how to use the target function's sequential version, whose generation is much more